Questions to Ask Your Laser Eye Surgeon – Part 2

 2. What conditions can laser eye surgery correct?

-Laser eye surgery can correct nearsightedness, farsightedness, and astigmatism.
-Dr Genge has performed eye surgery on fighter pilots with astigmatism and helped them regain 20/20 vision after the surgery.
+Laser eye surgery can correct nearsightedness (myopia), farsightedness (hyperopia), and astigmatism.
+Dr Genge has performed eye surgery on pilots with astigmatism and helped them to regain 20/20 vision after the surgery.

 3. Is laser eye correction surgery painful?

-No. You don’t feel the laser.
-You may be aware of a support, which helps to hold your eye open, and a slight pressure may be felt during the procedure.
+No. You won’t feel the laser.
+You may be aware of a support, which helps to hold your eye open, and a slight pressure may be felt during the procedure, but the procedure is generally pain-free.
 The majority of patients experience no significant discomfort.

 4. Will I receive sedation and/or anaesthesia for laser eye correction surgery?

-Prior to the procedure patients are typically offered a very mild oral sedative that alleviates anxiety and helps ensure that the patient is comfortable and relaxed as the surgeon moves on with the procedure.
-Patients need to be alert and able to follow directions for the duration of their procedure, so general anaesthesia is not used nor is it necessary for this fast and pain-free procedure.
+Prior to the procedure you would typically be offered a very mild oral sedative that alleviates anxiety and helps ensure that you are comfortable and relaxed as the surgeon moves on with the procedure.
+You need to be alert and able to follow directions for the duration of their procedure, so general anaesthesia is not used nor is it necessary for this fast and pain-free procedure.

-5. What are the risks and side effects of eye correction surgery?
+5. What are the risks and side effects of laser eye correction surgery?

 Side effects are generally minimal following laser surgery since most of the surface of the cornea has not been affected by the procedure.
-Some patients experience light sensitivity and glare for several days, and full visual stabilisation may take several weeks.
+You may experience light sensitivity and glare.

 Dr Genge performs femtosecond (also known as bladeless) laser eye surgery.
 This technique does not involve the use of a blade, which eliminates the risk of intraoperative flap-related problems.